Disney's Live-Action "Snow White" Starring Rachel Zegler Gets New 2025 Date

-Disney's streak of live-action remakes continues, and one we're looking forward to is 2024's "Snow White," a revival of 1937's "Snow White and the Seven Dwarfs."
-The OG "Snow White" was Disney's first animated feature film, and adjusted for inflation, it's the highest-grossing animated film of all time.
-The new version stars Rachel Zegler as the titular heroine with Gal Gadot joining her as the Evil Queen so intent on being the fairest of them all.
+Disney's streak of live-action remakes continues, and one we're looking forward to is the upcoming film "Snow White," a revival of 1937's "Snow White and the Seven Dwarfs."
+The original "Snow White" was Disney's first animated feature film and, adjusted for inflation, is one of the highest-grossing animated films of all time.
+The new version stars Rachel Zegler as the titular heroine, with Gal Gadot joining her as the Evil Queen intent on being the fairest of them all.

 In a December 2021 interview with Buzzfeed, she teased about the movie's take on the story, "There's not much I can say about it besides the fact that Snow White has constantly been criticized — even though she's the original Disney princess and we love her so much — but criticized for existing solely for a prince, existing solely to be rescued.
 And I think that our director, Marc Webb, and everyone who's working on this film has really taken her narrative and turned it into something that's a lot stronger.
 And I'm very, very excited to be able to bring that to life."

 The film has also been criticized for how it plans to approach a story that involves "seven dwarves."
 In January 2022, actor Peter Dinklage, who has a form of dwarfism, called it a "backward story" in a lengthy interview on the "WTF With Marc Maron" podcast.
 Disney responded to the comments at the time, saying in a statement to The Hollywood Reporter, "To avoid reinforcing stereotypes from the original animated film, we are taking a different approach with these seven characters and have been consulting with members of the dwarfism community.
 We look forward to sharing more as the film heads into production after a lengthy development period."
 Disney has yet to explain the movie's take on the characters.

 Ahead, here's everything we know about the live-action "Snow White" so far.